 Wie Multitasking die Produktivität und die Gesundheit des Gehirns beeinträchtigt

-"I can do a lot of things at the same time - so I'm much more efficient!"
-How many times have we heard this sentence - often even expressed with a slightly swinging pride.
+“I can accomplish many things at the same time – that’s how I am much more efficient!”
+How often have we heard this sentence – often even expressed with a slight hint of pride.
 But is multitasking really positive?
 What does it mean for our productivity and for our brain?

-Multitasking seems to be a great way to do a lot at once and save time.
-However, many studies and research have found that our brain is not nearly as good to manage several tasks as we like to believe.
-Some studies even indicate that multitasking can affect productivity by reducing the grasp, attention and the overall performance (source).
+Multitasking seems to be a great way to get a lot done at once while saving time.
+However, many studies and research have found that our brain is not nearly as good at handling multiple tasks as we like to believe.
+Some investigations even suggest that multitasking can impair productivity by reducing comprehension, attention, and overall performance (Source).

-How could this be, the productivity and focus seems to be high in multitasking?
-But that is deceptive.
-In reality, our attention quickly changes from one task to the next.
-So it can be difficult to hide distractions and really concentrate.
-Our brain lacks the ability to perform several tasks at the same time.
-The concentration on one task is much more effective for several reasons.
+What could this be due to, as productivity and focus seem to be high when multitasking?
+That is misleading.
+In reality, our attention quickly shifts from one task to the next.
+This can make it difficult to filter out distractions and truly concentrate mentally.
+Our brain lacks the ability to perform multiple tasks simultaneously.
+Focusing on a single task is much more effective for several reasons.

-Studies have proven that multitasker have more difficulties to arrange thoughts and to filter out irrelevant information because they are used to switching back and forth.
-Multitasking reduces efficiency and performance because the brain can only concentrate on one thing at the same time (source).
+Studies have shown that multitaskers have more difficulty organizing thoughts and filtering out irrelevant information because they are used to switching back and forth.
+Multitasking reduces efficiency and performance because the brain can only focus on one thing at a time (Source).

-So it can even affect the brain and lower the IQ!
+It can even impair the brain and lower IQ!

-To prevent this or break with habits, it is important to focus better.
-You should be completely present and only adjust to a current task.
+To prevent this or to break habits, it is important to focus better.
+One should be completely mentally present and concentrate exclusively on a current task.
 This last part is the difficult part for most of us.
-Concentration means to hide any other thoughts, every feeling that has nothing to do with the current work.
-This also applies to notifications, a new email, a new "Like" or a new followers! ((source:).
+Concentrating means filtering out every other thought, every feeling that has nothing to do with the current work.
+This also applies to notifications, a new email, a new “like” or a new follower!
+(Source).

-If you get used to multitasking and learn to stay concentrated on a work, this can lead to a greater success in the job.
-You suddenly achieve more, which is important to you and feel better with the sense of achievement.
-It is not just about completing tasks, but also about taking time and focus for important moments, joy and happiness.
-In the end, this mindfulness leads to a more sensible and more satisfying life.
+If one unlearns multitasking and learns to stay focused on one task, this can lead to greater success in the profession.
+Suddenly, one achieves more of what is important and feels better due to the sense of accomplishment.
+It is not just about completing tasks, but also about taking concrete time and focus for important moments, joy, and happiness.
+This mindfulness ultimately leads to a more meaningful and satisfying life.

 Written by Mara Schär